 This program provides matched funding to organisations in the resource recovery sector in Victoria to build capacity and capability in recycling and remanufacturing.
 Projects funded include purchasing, installing and commissioning new equipment or upgrades to support circular economy initiatives, increase material quality for manufacturing, and create jobs in the resource recovery sector.

-This program provides matched funding to METS (mining equipment, technology and services) companies in Western Australia to develop innovative products and services.
-Focus areas include net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.
+This program provides matched funding to Western Australian METS (mining equipment, technology and services) companies to develop innovative products and services in focus areas including net zero emission mining, critical minerals, green steel, exploration amplification, alternative use of tailings and waste, and precision and low impact mining.

 This program provides financial support to businesses impacted by the moratorium on timber harvesting in the Great Koala National Park (GKNP) in NSW.
-Eligible businesses can use grants to cover costs including price differences when sourcing timber from new suppliers and freight costs associated with sourcing alternative hardwood or by-products.
+Grants can cover the incremental cost difference between previous and new timber suppliers, as well as freight costs associated with sourcing timber or alternatives from new suppliers.

 This program provides matched funding to Tasmanian-based advanced manufacturing enterprises to undertake productivity-enhancing activities.
 Eligible activities include obtaining expert advice, quality assurance accreditation, and developing staff and business skills.